Apprentices won't understand Typescript, I heard

 Fortunately, I found a npm package to run multiple commands concurrently.
 With that I build two scripts:

-2. npm test to start Jest and Typescript compiler to validate Types.
+to start Jest and Typescript compiler to validate Types.

 {